Humans, historically speaking, are horrible.

 This method was prominent in Asia because… well; that’s where the elephants are.
 They were owned by royalty, well trained, and could inflict torture and pain prior to executing the accused.

-There’s evidence of historic rulers in India taking delight in using crushing by elephant as public entertainment, and some disturbing first-hand accounts of how they utilised the elephants for this purpose.
+There’s evidence of historic rulers in India taking delight in using crushing by elephant as public entertainment, and some disturbing first-hand accounts of how they utilized the elephants for this purpose.

 One of the worst demonstrations of this execution method was written in 1814 in The Percy Anecdotes, a collection of historically significant first-hand anecdotes from across history: